|

 I don’t know about you, but I tend to make things worse by harping on an issue over and over.
 But the minute I stop making it a “thing” to argue about, that’s when my kids finally warm up to the idea.

 If you find yourself beyond frustrated with potty training, take a step back and don’t make a big deal about it.
 Treat accidents as inevitable and normal, not the end of the world.
-Don’t fight your child about using the potty—instead, show empathy and let go.
+Don’t fight your child about using the potty—instead, show empathy and even ask yourself if it’s a good time to stop potty training and wait for a bit.

 Let go of the comparison trap as well.
 Potty training—even late potty training—has nothing to do with a child’s intelligence or success in life.
 There’s nothing wrong with your child if he has accidents or refuses to sit on the potty.